mlnrt/aws-monster-chaos-game/doc/PYPORTAL.md

 4. From [this page](https://circuitpython.org/libraries) download the `Bundle for Version 7.x` full bundle of CircuitPython 7.x libraries.
 Store the file on you computer and unzip the file.
 Copy-paste the entire content of the `lib` folder to the `/lib` folder on the PyPortal, replacing all existing files.
-4. Copy the content of the `/resources/adafruit` folder to the PyPortal's `CIRCUITPY` drive.
+4. Copy the content of this repository's `/resources/adafruit` folder to the PyPortal's `CIRCUITPY` drive.
 5. Once you have deployed the CDK stack, go into the AWS console in the `Systems Manager` service and select the `Parameter Store`.
 You will find the content of both the Iot certificate and the Iot private key.
 Copy the content of these parameters as follow: